Menu

 In 2009/10, 20 percent of children (2.6 million) living in relative poverty BHC and 29 percent (3.8 million) AHC.
 Compared to 2008/09, this represents a fall of 2 percentage points (0.2m) on a BHC basis and a fall of 1 percentage point (0.1m) AHC.

+Overall inequality remains at historically high levels.
 Secretary of State for Work and Pensions, Iain Duncan Smith, said:

 "These figures lay bare the growth of income inequality in the UK which is now the highest it has ever been.
 This gap between the poorest and richest in our society has accelerated over the last five years despite an astonishing £150 billion injected into tax credits alone.
-The end result has been to make benefit dependency and unemployment inherent to the UK way of life with middle and low income earners picking up the bill.
+The end result has been to make benefit dependency and unemployment inherent to the UK way of life with middle and low income earners picking up the bill."

 "This underlines the urgent need for our radical program for Welfare Reform and especially Universal Credit which will make work pay and end the madness of generations living on benefits with no reason to aspire for more.
-Any drop in poverty is to be welcomed, but it must be sustainable, and the only way we will achieve that is through work.
+Any drop in poverty is to be welcomed, but it must be sustainable, and the only way we will achieve that is through work."

 "Our plans will lift almost a million people including 350,000 children, out of poverty and help people back into work, improving the life chances of their children and ending the depressing spiral of a lifetime on benefits that blights too many of our towns and cities."

-: York launches accessibility scheme allowing disabled people and seniors to use business seating and toilets without purchase requirements.
+York launches accessibility scheme allowing disabled people and seniors to use business seating and toilets without purchase requirements.
+Published: By

-: Ofsted's new SEND-focused inspections and the Children's Plan advocate for transparent digital tools to better support 1.7M+ pupils with special needs in England.
+Ofsted's new SEND-focused inspections and the Children's Plan advocate for transparent digital tools to better support 1.7M+ pupils with special needs in England.
+Published: By

-: The paper analyzed sentiments towards autism and autistic people in British newspapers from 2011 to 2020, as evaluated by autistic people.
+The paper analyzed sentiments towards autism and autistic people in British newspapers from 2011 to 2020, as evaluated by autistic people.
+Published: By

-Cite This Page: DWP.
-(2011, May 13).
-UK Government Response to Households Below Average Income Figures.
+APA: DWP.
+(2011, May 13 - Last revised: 2026, February 20).
+UK Households Below Average Income Figures 2009-10.
 Disabled World (DW).
-Retrieved October 31, 2025 from www.disabled-world.com/news/uk/below-average-income.php
+Retrieved May 22, 2026 from www.disabled-world.com/news/uk/below-average-income.php

-While we strive to provide accurate and up-to-date information, it's important to note that our content is for general informational purposes only.
-We always recommend consulting qualified healthcare professionals for personalized medical advice.
-Any 3rd party offering or advertising does not constitute an endorsement.
+While we strive to provide accurate, up-to-date information, our content is for general informational purposes only.
+Please consult qualified professionals for advice specific to your situation.